Git integration

 You can use --no-attribute-author and --no-attribute-committer to disable modification of the git author and committer name fields.

-Additionally, you can use --attribute-commit-message to prefix commit messages with ‘aider: ‘.
-This option is disabled by default, but can be useful for easily identifying commits made by aider.
+Both of these options are disabled by default, but can be useful for easily identifying changes made by aider.